EndlessSora/TSIT/README.md

 * **Semantic Image Synthesis (SIS)** on *Cityscapes* and *ADE20K* datasets.
 * **Multi-Modal Image Synthesis (MMIS)** on *BDD100K sunny → different time/weather conditions* dataset.

-The abbreviations is used to specify `--task` argument when training and testing.
+The abbreviations are used to specify the `--task` argument when training and testing.

 ### Dataset Preparation

 We provide one-click scripts to prepare datasets.
-The details will be provided below.
+The details are provided below.

 * **Yosemite summer → winter** and **Photo → art**.
 The provided scripts will make all things ready (including the download).
 For example, simply run: